A written change, addition, alteration, correction or revision to a bid, proposal or contract document.

 - Business Justification

-A reason or defense for proceeding with a purchase in a non-competitive environment, such as a sole source.
+A reason or defense for proceeding with a purchase in a non-competitive environment.

 University staff knowledgeable in the procurement of goods and services.